2018 Bangladesh road-safety protests: Retaliation and attacks on protesters and journalists

-Posts on social media alleged that four female students of Bir Shreshtha Noor Mohammad Public College were taken to Bangladesh Awami League office and raped by BCL activists; however, these reports remain unconfirmed and have been denied by BCL leadership.
+Posts on social media alleged that four female students of Bir Shreshtha Noor Mohammad Public College were taken to a Bangladesh Awami League office and raped by BCL activists; however, these reports remain unconfirmed and have been denied by BCL leadership.
 Some of the alleged incidents, including rape, were later described as rumours that spread over social media.

 On 4 August, a group of armed men riding motorcycles attacked an official car carrying Marcia Bernicat, the US ambassador to Bangladesh, although nobody was injured.

-On 5 August, police used tear gas again to disperse thousands of school, college and university students.
+On 5 August, police used tear gas again to disperse thousands of school, college, and university students.
 Prime Minister Sheikh Hasina urged the protesters to go home and expressed concern that a "third party" could sabotage the protests and put the safety of students at risk.
-At least six photojournalists, including photojournalists of Associated Press, The Daily Bonik Barta, Janakantha, a photography student of Pathshala South Asian Media Institute as well as freelance photojournalists, were attacked with iron rods, machetes and sticks in Dhaka by activists of BCL.
+At least six photojournalists, including photojournalists of Associated Press, The Daily Bonik Barta, Janakantha, a photography student of Pathshala South Asian Media Institute, as well as freelance photojournalists, were attacked with iron rods, machetes, and sticks in Dhaka by activists of BCL.
 Law enforcement was present for the incident, but did not make any attempt to stop the attackers.
-The attackers tried to snatch the victims' camera and phones, threatening to attack anyone who possessed a camera.
+The attackers tried to snatch the victims' cameras and phones, threatening to attack anyone who possessed a camera.

 Following a live interview about the protests with Al Jazeera, photographer Shahidul Alam was detained by a group of between 30 and 35 plainclothes police officers on 5 August.
 Alam was charged under Section 57 of the Information and Communication Technology Act and was remanded for seven days.
 He told the court that he had been tortured while in police custody.
-The Supreme Court halted the seven-day remand on 7 August and after observing his physical condition ordered authorities to admit him to a hospital.
+The Supreme Court halted the seven-day remand on 7 August, and after observing his physical condition, ordered authorities to admit him to a hospital.
 Alam was taken to a hospital on 8 August at 9 am.
 However, Alam was taken back to the office of the Detective Branch of police again at 2 pm on the same day.